home-assistant/developers.home-assistant/docs/documentation_create_page.md

 ...
 ```

+Please keep in mind that if the `date:` entry is in the future then the page will not show up.

+Additional keys for the file header:

+- `logo`: Please check the separate section below.
+- `ha_release`: The release when the intregration was included, e.g., "0.38".
+If the current release is 0.37, make `ha_release` 0.38.
+If it's 0.30 or 0.40 please quote it with `" "`.
+- `ha_category`: This entry is used to group the integration on the [Components overview](https://www.home-assistant.io/components/).
+- `ha_iot_class`: [IoT class(/blog/2016/02/12/classifying-the-internet-of-things) is the classifier for the device's behavior.
+- `ha_qa_scale`: [Quality scale](https://www.home-assistant.io/docs/quality_scale/) is the representation of the integration's quality.

 There are [pre-definied variables](https://jekyllrb.com/docs/variables/) available but usually, it's not necessary to use them when writing documentation.

 A couple of points to remember:

 - Document the needed steps to retrieve API keys or access token for the third party service or device if needed.
-- If you're adding a new component, for the `ha_release` part of the header, just increment of the current release.
-If the current release is 0.37, make `ha_release` 0.38.
-If it's 0.30 or 0.40 please quote it with `" "`.
-- `ha_category:` is needed to list the platform or component in the appropriate category on the website.
+- Add screenshot to support the user where it make sense.
+- Add the type of the device(s) (incl. firmware) you have tested when you know that there are multiple out there.

 ### Configuration